South Dakota Gov. Noem bans TikTok from state-owned devices - NewsBreak

 South Dakota Gov. Noem bans TikTok from state-owned devices

-SIOUX FALLS, S.D.
-(AP) — South Dakota Gov. Kristi Noem on Tuesday issued an executive order banning state employees and contractors from accessing the video platform TikTok on state-owned devices, citing its ties to China.
+South Dakota Gov. Kristi Noem on Tuesday issued an executive order banning state employees and contractors from accessing the video platform TikTok on state-owned devices, citing its ties to China .

 TikTok is owned by ByteDance, a Chinese company that moved its headquarters to Singapore in 2020.
 It has been targeted by Republicans who say the Chinese government could access its user data like browsing history and location.
 U.S. armed forces also have prohibited the app on military devices.

-Note: This story has corrected the location of ByteDance's headquarters.
-The company moved its headquarters from Beijing to Singapore in 2020.